This is a comprehensive guide based on using iPad as second monitor with complete information.

 How To Use Sidecar Feature To Turn iPad into Second Display

-Well you can also use the Sidecar cord or cordless and if you want you can also switch between them you needed to disconnect or else re-connect with the help of Airplay Menu option.
-According to the Apple statement it can work perfect as long the iPad with 10 meters or 30 feet range of your MacBook.
-Moreover you can also use your Apple Pencil to sign the digital document and draw the supported application.
+According to the Apple statement, it can work perfectly as long as the iPad with 10 meters or 30 feet range of your MacBook.
+Moreover, you can also use your Apple Pencil to sign the digital document and draw the supported application.

 Splashtop Wired XDisplay

-In case if your Mac or the iPad does not support the Sidecar or else if you’re using the Windows or the Android then you can easily use the Splashtop Wired XDisplay which is an third-party application that allows you to turn your tablet into the second display.
-However its only works when connected to over the USB.
-Its one of the best option when you can also able to use the Sidecar feature on the iOS or mac devices.
+In case your Mac or the iPad does not support the Sidecar or else if you’re using Windows or Android then you can easily use the Splashtop Wired display which is a third-party application that allows you to turn your tablet into a second display.

 You needed to install the app on both devices desktop and tablet and make sure the desktop app is running on the system background.
 After this connect your tablet to your computer using the USB Cable.